 The safety line and the harness it's attached to should comply with ISO 12401.
 However, you may still see EN 1095, which has been superseded by ISO 12401.
 Where a life jacket is integrated with a safety harness, the safety harness should be certified to ISO 12401 and the life jacket should be certified to ISO 12402.
 These ISO standards specify the performance, testing and the design and safety requirements.

-Preventing the wearer from falling into the water is dependent on the location of the attachment to the craft and the length of the safety line – this is something that the wearer needs to think about carefully when clipping on.
-The optimum length of safety line will vary by user and by boat, based both on the size of the boat and the location of the clipping on points and jackstays.
-Safety lines that comply with the ISO Standard must be no more that 2m in length but at times something shorter may be required.
+The effective function of a safety line depends on its length and where it is attached or clipped onto your vessel.
+A safety lines optimum length varies from user to boat.
+Its length is usually based on the size of the boat and the location of the clipping on points and jackstays.
+Safety lines that comply with the ISO Standard must be no more that 2m in length, but something shorter may be required at times.

-Safety lines can only work effectively if there are adequate attachment points on the boat.
+Safety lines can only work effectively if there are adequate attachment points on a boat.
 Guardrails are not built to take the loads imposed by a safety harness and should not be used as attachment points.

-Safety lines can be purchased from most good chandleries and online.
-2 and 3 hook safety lines are available from most manufacturers, some supply elasticated versions and some have an overload indicator to help you to decide when the safety line needs replacing.
+Safety lines can be purchased either online or from most good chandleries.
+2 and 3 hook safety lines are available from most manufacturers.
+Some manufacturers supply elasticated versions and have an overload indicator to help you to decide when the safety line needs replacing.